ant-le/TechnoGen/README.md

 :-------------------------:|:-------------------------:
 <img src="docs/img/spec_loss.png" width="600">|  <img src="docs/img/commit_loss.png" width="600">

-Plotting two of the main loss components over time, the small baseline still performes very well compared to the much bigger models using only a fraction of codebook vectors.
+Plotting two of the main loss components over time, the small baseline still performs very well compared to the much bigger models using only a fraction of codebook vectors.
 However, one needs to be cautious as I only trained on a total of 20 songs and roughly $1000$ training samples where a small codebook size might still be enough as the data still lacks variability.
 However, I was able to beat my initial baseline (at least for this milestone) with test set metrics of:

 | Model       |           Loss |
 | ----------- | :-----------------------: |